Verwex/Funkin-Mic-d-Up-SC/.github/ISSUE_TEMPLATE/bug.md

 ---
 #### Please check for duplicates or similar issues, as well performing simple troubleshooting steps (such as clearing cookies, clearing AppData, trying another browser) before submitting an issue.

-### If you are playing a downloaded version of the game, what operating system are you using?
+### What operating system are you using the engine on?
 Windows (`x86`), Windows (`x86_64`), Linux, or macOS?
 Specify below.

 ## What version of the engine are you using?
 Is the version from a stable release or compiled from current source code?
 Specify below.